More Scalp Care Tips for Men – Healthy Looking Hair Starts with a Healthy Scalp

 Many guys experiment with chemical processes such as coloring the hair or relaxing the hair.
 The problem is that the chemicals used to modify the hair’s natural state can be rough on the scalp and excessive chemical treatments can lead to damage.
-I also recommend using as little styling product as possible — styling product can build up on the scalp and clog pores.
+I also recommend using as little styling products as possible — styling products can build up on the scalp and clog pores.
 Avoid products with alcohol which tend to dry the hair and scalp.
 Here’s my rule of thumb: work with your barber or stylist to create a hairstyle that works with your hair’s natural state — one that looks great even before you’ve applied any product.

 A better haircut will allow you to look good while minimizing the use of a product.
 If you do decide to color, keep it subtle with some natural highlights done using a technique which keeps the chemicals off of the scalp.

 Of course, there’s nothing wrong with wearing a hat — especially if it prevents exposing your scalp to the sun.
 Many guys make the mistake of wearing hats that are too tight and wearing them too often.
 A hat that is very tight can impede blood circulation to the scalp and be wearing one too tight and too often (especially a dirty ball cap) can cause breakage and trap dirt and oils on the scalp.
 Ditching the hat is also the easiest way to prevent the dreaded hat hair.

 There are tons of such as seborrheic dermatitis, scalp acne, dandruff, dry hair and scalp, and scalp psoriasis.
 Knowing how to spot and treat these problems, if you have any of them, is critical to a healthy scalp.
 Left untreated, some scalp problems can cause permanent damage.